derekrushforth/node-airodump-parser/README.md

 # Node Airodump Parser
-Take data gathered through airdump and POST it to an endpoint.
+Take data gathered through airodump and POST it to an endpoint.
 This is a WIP.

 ## Requirements